Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Structure in Representative Phase Families

 \paragraph{Rigidity island and decomposition.} All analytic information visible to $\chi$ is exhausted in depth~$2$.
-The rigidity island $\mathcal I_{\mathcal P}$ is therefore the strongly admissible subphase obtained by quotienting out operators whose values lie in $\rad^2(R)$ or $\rad^3(R)$.
+The rigidity island $\mathcal I_{\mathcal P}$ is therefore identified with the strongly admissible part obtained after removing operators whose values lie in $\rad^2(R)$ or $\rad^3(R)$.

 By the boundary exact sequence,

 and hence